Steve Buscemi’s Wife Jo Andres’ Cause Of Death Unclear

-Jo Andres, wife of veteran film actor Steve Buscemi, has passed away, as reported by Radar Online.
-At the time of writing, Andres’ cause of death remains unclear.
+Jo Andres, the wife of veteran film actor Steve Buscemi, has passed away, as reported by Radar Online.
+At the time of this writing, Andres’ cause of death remains unclear.

 While it has not received major media coverage, Radar Online details — through a series of photos provided by Splash News — that family, friends, and funeral home staff arrived at Buscemi’s Brooklyn home this past Monday, January 7.
 Funeral workers were spotted transporting a large cooler, which some suggest could have been used to transport the remains of Jo Andres.